 lunch by the lake at Gargails aire

 The southbound aire between J24 and J23 includes an open yet forested picnic area near a small lake, which is now fenced off to inhibit ‘accidents’.
-Although there is a large parking area often full of lorries, this is a very pleasant place to stop for lunch!
+Although there is a large parking area often full of lorries, this was a very pleasant place to stop for lunch, bu with the fencing off of the small lake, the redeeming specialness to this aire has now gone.
+The tidied-up parking areas for cars is no real compensation

 Satellite view of Les Gargails aire, RN10.
 Image: Google